renatolinsdigital/javascript-functions/README.md

 }
 ```

-Upon invoking createMultiplier, the 'factor' value remains available for utilization by the inner function.
-Since the inner function is returned (and can be linked to a function expression), we obtain a function capable of receiving values for its internal operations while also accessing the value provided in the outer scope function (in this instance, 'factor').
+Upon invoking createMultiplier, the ```factor``` value remains available for utilization by the inner function.
+Since the inner function is returned (and can be linked to a function expression), we obtain a function capable of receiving values for its internal operations while also accessing the value provided in the outer scope function (in this case, ```factor```).
 With this in mind, we can use the closure above to do the following:

 ```javascript
 const double = createMultiplier(2);